-Studying nocturnal animals is a way for us to reach the standards for demonstrating understanding of expository information by sharing key details through writing and illustrations.
+Studying owls and other nocturnal animals is a way for us to reach the standards for demonstrating understanding of expository information by sharing key details through writing and illustrations.
 The exciting topic engages students and creates an easy avenue for scientific exploration, refinement of writing, and critical thinking.

 To create the owl booklet, you will need 2 sheets of 12×18 paper, white glue, scissors, and the Nocturnal Animals Product.
 I make the brown construction paper booklet for students, but we work through the activities during class together.

 Students add to their booklet as we go.
 The students’ final step is adding the owl pieces to the front when the entire project is complete.
 This keeps them looking crisp and clean.
 I learned the hard way that spider legs, wings, and other fun accessories added to the front of these booklets become tattered and lost over time if added at the beginning. #teachernightmare

 You can choose to focus on owls as your anchor nocturnal animal, but there are also templates to incorporate other nocturnal animals for the booklet.